 Being locked out of your car isn’t typically an emergency, so it’s down to the owner, roadside recovery, locksmith or a garage to resolve.
 However, this can change if a child, vulnerable person or pet is trapped in the car in hot or cold weather and there are fears for their safety.

-A car parked in the sun can become dangerously hot within an hour, reaching temperatures of more than 40 degrees celsius, while black interior trim can become hot enough to fry an egg.
-If the sun is warming the car, try and cover the windows with blankets, foil or whatever’s to hand to help keep the sun off the interior and any trapped occupants while waiting for help to arrive.
+A car parked in the sun can become dangerously hot within an hour, reaching temperatures of more than 40 degrees celsius, while black interior trim in direct sunlight can become hot enough to fry an egg.
+If you fear the car is heating up, try and cover the windows with blankets, foil or whatever’s to hand to help keep the sun off the interior and any trapped occupants while waiting for help to arrive.

 If roadside recovery experts or a locksmith cannot access the vehicle quickly enough and fears for a trapped child, occupant or pet grow, the police may have to use force (like smashing a window) to gain access.